CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/01_intro/02_install_setup_ros2.md

    - If it is below 10 FPS, your system might lack sufficient resources or you are using a virtual machine.

 ### Troubleshooting
-- **Low Performance**: Switch to a dual boot setup or upgrade your hardware if necessary.
+- Low Performance: Switch to a dual boot setup or upgrade your hardware if necessary.
-- **Unsupported Systems**: Avoid running Gazebo on embedded systems like Raspberry Pi.
+- Unsupported Systems: Avoid running Gazebo on embedded systems like Raspberry Pi.

 ---